trackle-iot/liblightmodbus/doc/ModbusSlaveStatus.3lightmodbus.md

 		uint8_t finished; //Has slave finished building response?
 		ModbusFrame response; //Slave response formatting status
 		ModbusFrame request; //Request frame from master
-	} ModbusSlaveStatus; //Slave device configuration data `
+	} ModbusSlave; //Slave device configuration data
+`

 ## DESCRIPTION
-The **ModbusSlaveStatus** contains information about slave device configuration and status.
+The **ModbusSlave** contains information about slave device configuration and status.
 To make sure, that structure is set up for use properly, remember to call **modbusSlaveInit**.
 Values like *registers*, *registerCount*, etc. are ought to be set beforehand though.

 | member name         | description                                               |